-Hilary B. Rosen is a well-known strategist who navigates the intersection of communications, media, technology, entertainment and politics.
-At SKDKnickerbocker, she specializes in clients and issues that need high-octane assistance for a variety of public affairs challenges such as creating and executing large-scale campaigns, publicity and reputation management, mergers and acquisitions and crisis communications.
-She is also currently an on-air CNN analyst.
+At SKDKnickerbocker, she specializes in clients and issues that need high-octane assistance for a variety of public affairs challenges, such as creating and executing large-scale campaigns, reputation management and crisis communications.

-She is a graduate of George Washington University with a degree in International Business and lives in Washington, D.C. with her twin teenagers.
+Hilary is a graduate of George Washington University with a degree in international business and lives in Washington, D.C.